Reinliu/STGAN/README.md

 # STGAN
+STGAN: Spectral-temporal sound effects generation with GAN.
+This work is done for the Acoustics 2023 conference.
-STGAN: Spectral-temporal sound effects generation with GAN We use RNN for the sound generator.
+We use RNN for the sound generator.
 The sound generation is guided and conditioned by a loudness envelope and a class label.
 We use a vanilla WGAN-GP discriminator to compute the adversarial loss on the generated Mel Spectrograms.
 For the generator loss, we further include a MSE reconstruction loss on the loudness difference between the generated and original Mel Spectrogram.